 Neuropsychological Assessment/Psychoeducational Assessment

 As a neuropsychologist, Dr. Paull utilizes a comprehensive assessment approach to look across a child’s skills.
 Areas assessed might include cognitive/problem-solving skill, attention/organization, memory and learning, visual-spatial ability, speech-language functioning, fine-motor skills, academic development, adaptive daily living skills, and behavioral/emotional functioning.
-Children, adolescents, and college students who are having learning challenges and may need educational accommodations are typical referrals.
-Independent Educational Evaluations, testing for school admissions, and assessment of eligibility for gifted programming are also available.
-Neuropsychological evaluation is provided for individuals who have no known cause for their learning difficulties and also for those who have medical conditions that are known to have possible associated effects on development (e.g., seizure disorder, extremely premature birth, spina bifida).
+Children, adolescents, and college students who are having learning challenges and may need educational intervention and/or accommodations are typical referrals.
+Neuropsychological evaluation is provided for individuals who have no known cause for their learning difficulties, as well as for those who have medical conditions that are known to have possible associated effects on development (e.g., seizure disorder, extremely premature birth).